 Implement a Security Culture

-Would this person repeat what you are about to tell them to anyone else?
-When you share information about your use or cultivation of medical cannabis, you are providing evidence that may be used against you in court if this person is ever interrogated as a witness.
+- Would this person repeat what you are about to tell them to anyone else?
+When you share information about your use or cultivation of medical marijuana, you are providing evidence that may be used against you in court if this person is ever interrogated as a witness.
 You should also be cautious of theft.
 Patients and providers have been robbed, so it's best to limit the dissemination of sensitive information.

-Keeping an Eye Out for Surveillance
+Keep an Eye Out for Surveillance

 Excerpted from "Security Culture," Slingshot Issue #72, http://slingshot.tao.ca/ with modifications by ASA.

 D. Successful Law Enforcement Encounters

 When dealing with law enforcement officers, keep your hands in view and don't make sudden movements.
 Avoid passing behind them.
 Nervous officers are dangerous officers.
 Never touch law enforcement officers or their equipment—you can get injured and/or charged with assault and battery.

 Law enforcement officers do not decide your charges; they can only make recommendations.
 The prosecutor is the only person who can actually charge you.
 Remember that law enforcement officers have no power to negotiate or charge; promises of leniency or threats of harsher penalties are all lies and are designed to get you to start talking.